mechurk/optimization/README.md

 # Optimization

-Second part (2/3) of practical part diploma thesis: Generalization of 3D spatial data models (2020).
+Second practical part (2/3) of Master's thesis: Generalization of 3D spatial data models (2020).

-Script serves as solver of optimization problem of aggregation LOD2 building blocks.
+Script serves as a solver of optimization problem of aggregation LOD2 building blocks.

 ## System requirements